 Experts suggest you recognize the significance of long-term care planning and explore various options to alleviate the financial and caregiving strains on your family.

 Crisis Ensues for Families Lacking a Long-Term Care Strategy

 When a family member requires assistance with daily living or supervision due to cognitive decline and no financial plan is in place for care, the burden often falls on relatives.
 Typically, a daughter or daughter-in-law becomes the primary caregiver or coordinator of professional care services despite being untrained and unprepared for such responsibilities.
 This role brings many challenges spanning physical, emotional, and financial dimensions.

 While the financial ramifications of long-term care are often the focus of discussions among financial advisors and insurance agents, many long-term care planning experts argue that the significant physical and emotional toll on family caregivers is an equally pressing concern.
 These caregivers find themselves in a strenuous situation, navigating the complexities of care without prior preparation or skills, which can lead to overwhelming stress and strain.

 Kerry Peabody, CLU, CLTC, RICP, is a leading expert on long-term care planning.
 He says caregivers face their own health problems due to being a caregiver.

 Caregivers experience higher rates of depression, more health issues and social isolation.
 Having a plan for long term care will provide your loved ones with resources to make sure that your care needs are met without bearing the entire burden themselves.

 Family Caregivers Must Juggle Responsibilities

-Kaye Dent, an elder care attorney in Illinois, says she still has some clients think their adult children will easily be able to provide any care they may need in the future.
+Elder care attorney Kaye Dent says she still has some clients who think their adult children can easily provide any care they may need in the future.

 Longevity is part of the problem, according to Dent.